KRR-Oxford/LM-ontology-concept-placement/README.md

 Minimum running code on Google CoLab: [`LM-ontology-concept-placement.ipynb`](https://github.com/KRR-Oxford/LM-ontology-concept-placement/blob/main/LM-ontology-concept-placement.ipynb).

 # Requirements
+Note: we noticed some Dependabot alerts related to the previous versions of libraries (Transformers, PyTorch, NLTK, Flair, and tqdm), but we have limited bandwidth to resolve them for this research-based project.
+Please be aware of this if you are using the project.

 The repository is based on `Python 3.8`.

 See `requirements.txt`, for running Edge-Bi-encoder, Edge-Cross-encoder, Inverted Index, Fixed Embedding.